hashgraph/hedera-wallet-connect-js/README.md

 # Deprecation Notice

-This library is being deprecated and will be superceded by a library implementing [HIP-820](https://github.com/hashgraph/hedera-improvement-proposal/pull/820/files).
+This library is being deprecated and will be superseded by a library implementing [HIP-820](https://github.com/hashgraph/hedera-improvement-proposal/pull/820/files).
 The final destination for the community supported and governed helper library implementing WalletConnect will be `@hashgraph/walletconnect`.